MarkPThomas/MPT.Math-.netCore/README.md

-# MPT.Net
+# MPT.Math
-Collection of custom libraries and classes used across various personal projects, written in VB & C#.
+A library and classes for mathematical operations, written in C# for .Net Core.